 - The offense affects the University.

-All Judicial Board Hearings will be assigned a Moderator.
+All Conduct Board Hearings will be assigned a Moderator.
 The Moderator may be the Dean of Students or another University designee (for example, other staff in the Dean of Students Office, or other Student Affairs professionals).
-The Moderator is responsible for managing the Judicial Board Hearing process, including assisting with scheduling and selecting members from the Judicial Board pool to participate in a hearing.
-The Moderator will be present at the Judicial Board Hearing.
-The Moderator has no voting role in the outcome of any Judicial Board Hearing, but all determinations by a Judicial Board as to whether a violation has occurred or regarding sanctions must be reviewed with the Moderator.
+The Moderator is responsible for managing the Conduct Board Hearing process, including assisting with scheduling and selecting members from the Conduct Board pool to participate in a hearing.
+The Moderator will be present at the Conduct Board Hearing.
+The Moderator has no voting role in the outcome of any Conduct Board Hearing, but all determinations by a Conduct Board as to whether a violation has occurred or regarding sanctions must be reviewed with the Moderator.

 There is no Moderator for an Administrative Hearing.